-UX is, as many are aware, an abbreviation of user experience – but has over the years come to encompass so much more.
+UX is naturally an abbreviation of user experience – but has over the years come to encompass so much more.
 You may even say that user experience is the passive way of explaining what UX entails.
 In fact, the overwhelming growth and popularity of the term UX means it has come to be different things for different people.
 For the term to be of use within the context of business, education and recruitment we as professionals must however agree on some common ground.

-Here’s my shot at bringing the discussion down (or up?) a notch and helping more people understand what the term UX is all about.
+Here’s my shot at helping more people understand what the term UX is all about.

 UX exists because it fills a gap.
 Without UX there would be less focus on understanding the users of systems and products.
 In developing a product or service the success of UX lies in bridging the gap between merely making assumptions about what features users want, and truly understanding how the product fits into users’ everyday lives.
 When I say everyday lives this means looking at behaviors, emotions and activities beyond the organization’s operations.